Jorge Torres, a.k.a. “Pablo Catatumbo,” is a senator of the FARC, the former guerrilla group that demobilized and disarmed in 2017.

 As a result, the government of the United States offered $2,5 million dollars for information leading up to his capture or death.

-In April 2013, Catatumbo travelled to Havana to join fellow-guerrilla leaders who were in Cuba meeting with the government to negotiate peace.
-His arrival meant that the FARC delegation now contained three of the rebel group’s seven-man secretariat.
+In April 2013, Catatumbo traveled to Havana to join fellow-guerrilla leaders who were in Cuba meeting with the government to negotiate peace.

-Following the ratification of the peace deal between the FARC and the Colombian government on November 30, 2016, Catatumbo and the rest of the FARC guerrillas have demobilized and begun the disarmament process.
+Following the ratification of the peace deal between the FARC and the Colombian government on November 30, 2016, Catatumbo demobilized and disarmed.
+He became one of the former guerrilla commanders who were elected by the group’s base to become a member of Congress.